Dassault Étendard IV

 The Dassault Étendard IV is a transonic carrier-borne strike fighter aircraft developed and manufactured by French aerospace company Dassault Aviation.
-It is the first indigenously designed carrier-capable jet aircraft to be produced in France.

 Development of the Étendard originally commenced during the 1950s.
 Despite not having attracted the interests of either the French Army or any of the NATO air forces, a more powerful proposal had attracted the interest of the French Navy.
 Accordingly, Dassault developed a navalised demonstrator, which made its first flight on 24 July 1956.
 Its performance having met with the service's satisfaction, the French Navy ordered the type into production, receiving a total of 69 Étendard IVM fighters, in addition to 21 Étendard IVP, the latter being a specialised aerial reconnaissance variant.

 The Étendard would serve as the basis for the more advanced Dassault-Breguet Super Étendard.
 During the 1970s, it had been intended to replace the Étendard IV with a navalised version of the SEPECAT Jaguar, designated as the Jaguar M. However, development of the Jaguar M was terminated and, shortly after, it was announced that the Super Étendard had been ordered in its place.
 For a time, the Étendard IV was operated alongside its improved model before being progressively withdrawn during the 1980s.
 In 1991, the fighter models of the type was finally retired from service by its sole operator, while the reconnaissance variant was withdrawn during 2000.